 LT 11 Goal: Provide interest rate breaks to communities which adopt Nonpoint Source Projects, Green components, and Climate Resiliency projects.
-The CWSRF Loan Program will meet quarterly with the Indiana Department of Environmental Management (IDEM) Watershed Assessment and Planning Branch to identify Projects on the CWSRF Loan Program PPL which may benefit from SRF funding.
+The Authority will meet quarterly with the Indiana Department of Environmental Management (IDEM) Watershed Assessment and Planning Branch to identify Projects on the CWSRF Loan Program PPL which may benefit from SRF funding.

-LT 12 Goal: Work with the IDEM Total Maximum Daily Load (TMDL) section to develop a system to assist communities in the implementation of TMDLs and offer interest rate breaks to communities eligible for CWSRF Loan funding, which implement TMDL.
+LT 12 Goal: Work with the IDEM Total Maximum Daily Load (TMDL) staff to develop a system to assist communities in the implementation of TMDLs and offer interest rate breaks to communities eligible for CWSRF Loan funding, that implement a TMDL.